Alphonse Dugenne: Bắc Lệ Ambush

-It was Lieutenant of the Marine Infantry Bailly, in charge of optical telegraphy, who was instructed to try, from a hill on the left bank, to warn the French headquarters in Hanoi of the situation of the column.
+Lieutenant of the Marine Infantry Bailly, in charge of optical telegraphy, was instructed to try, from a hill on the left bank, to warn the French headquarters in Hanoi of the situation of the column.
 The light caught the attention of the Chinese, who rained a hail of bullets down the hill, but salvo fires made them believe that it was occupied by important forces.
-As such, the Chinese did not engage, which enabled the "audacious" volunteers to regain the bulk of the column safe and sound, and continue their retreat in relative safety.
+As such, the Chinese did not engage, which enabled the volunteers to regain the bulk of the column safe and sound, and continue their retreat in relative safety.
 The forces then arrived at Cau-son on June 30.

 Final Years

 Dugenne was later recalled to France in September.
-He was sent to Formosa (now Taiwan) at the beginning of 1885 and returned to Tonkin.
+He was sent to Formosa (now Republic of China) at the beginning of 1885 and returned to Tonkin.
 He was appointed colonel in July 1887, he commanded the marching regiment of the French Foreign Legion and the circle of the 11th military region.
 He returned to France in May 1887, passing his command to Commander Diguet.